Baghshad

 Baghshad (باغشاد) is a city in the Central District of Lenjan County, Isfahan province, Iran.

 History

-Baghshad is the merger of the villages of Bagh Shah, Madiseh, and Now Guran after the 2011 National Census.
+Baghshad is the merger of the villages of Bagh Shah, Madiseh, and Now Guran in 2013.

 Demographics

 Language

 Baghshad is a Persian-speaking city.

 Population

-At the time of the 2016 census, the city's population was 4,679 in 1,367 households.
-The 2016 census measured the population as 4,356 people in 1,408 households, by which time the villages had merged to form the new city of Baghshad.
+At the time of the 2016 National Census, the city's population was 4,356 people in 1,408 households.